Waihora Ellesmere Catchment Riparian Restoration Programme

 What did we learn?

-For all the sites we have been involved with, plant communities have been designed to suit the specific location and to perform a range of functions:
+For all the sites we have been involved in plant communities were selected to suit the specific location and to perform a range of functions:

 - protecting and stabilising stream banks